 And espresso brewing is not a simple feat: a single bad quality bean can corrupt the flavor.
 While espresso is a form of coffee, typically robusta or arabica beans are used.
 The combination of pressure and boiling, along with specifically selected beans, make espresso the signature and powerful flavor that it is.
 Espresso drinks tend to be more complex, have a deeper aroma, and pack more caffeine than a coffee drink.

 Coffee must be very finely ground, unlike for other drinks, to make a good espresso.
-The complexities of technique often lead people to purchase an espresso machine if they want to enjoy an espresso at home (though it is possible to make espresso without a machine if you are cautious and have a little talent).
+The complexities of technique often lead people to purchase an espresso machine if they want to enjoy an espresso at home (though it is possible to make espresso without a professional coffee machine if you are cautious and have a little talent).

 What is Nespresso?
 Is it espresso?
 And how is the brewing process different than normal espresso?